ekaterinailin/flaring-spi/README.md

 # Flaring Star-Planet Interactions in Kepler and TESS Data

-This repository contains the statistical analysis modules, and scripts to produce the figures and tables in the two following works in progress:
+This repository contains the statistical analysis modules, and scripts to produce the figures and tables in the two following works:

 1. [Ilin, E. and Poppenhäger K., (2022). *Searching for flaring star-planet interactions in AU Mic TESS observations.*](https://ui.adsabs.harvard.edu/abs/2022MNRAS.513.4579I/abstract)
 2. Ilin, E., Poppenhäger K. et al. (2023, in prep.) *Searching for flaring star-planet interactions in Kepler and TESS observations.*

+The first introduces the statistical method used in the second, and demonstrates it on the popular case of AU Mic.

 #### How to navigate this repository

 **Nomenclature:**

-- File names that contain `AU_Mic` or `AUMic` belong to project 1.
+- File names that contain `AU_Mic` are from project 1.
-- File names that contain `ALL` belong to project 2.
+- File names that begin with `_` belong to project 2.
-- File names with neither belong to both, like `notebooks/findflares.py`.
-- File names with a `_` prefix are work in progress.

 **Folders:**